 Now, merchants will be able to use Recharge for customer and subscription management while order processing will take place through Shopify and their native checkout.
 One unified checkout for subscription and one-time products.

 Do I need to make any changes to my existing store?

 No. As an existing merchant, your current Recharge configuration is still supported and no action is required by you.

 Recharge remains committed to building out functionality to the existing Recharge checkout and to ensure continuity and a robust feature set.
 We intend to keep investing, adding, and improving functionality to our existing app.
 For more information about feature timeline and compatibility, visit Shopify Checkout integration early release status

 Who is eligible to sign-up for the new integration?

 Any new Shopify stores interested in installing Recharge on or after November 2nd 2020 can sign-up to be part of the early rollout through the Recharge App listing.

 Note that there are some eligibility requirements and notable limitations.

-- Shopify Payments - Merchants will need to be using Shopify Payments.
+- Approved payment gateway - Merchants will need to be using Shopify Payments or PayPal Express.
 Note that Shopify Payments does not support some business types, such as CBD or pseudopharmaceuticals.
 For more information, visit Shopify's Legal page.

 - Accelerated payment options and wallets - Apple Pay, Google Pay, Shop Pay, and other forms of accelerated payments or wallets will be unavailable for subscription purchases.